Over 85% of companies worldwide won't survive up to 10 years.

 Based on the data gathered by the Global Entrepreneurship Monitor (GEM), researcher Moya K. Mason (2012) estimated that nearly 100 million new businesses are created each year worldwide.
 However, about 30 to 50 million companies stand a chance to survive within 1 to 5 years of operation.

-When you want to build a business with strong competitive edge, but don’t have the right knowledge and affordable tools, our affordable startup intelligence is powered by proprietary intelligent quant systems to help you make prudent strategies, innovate creatively, fundraise strategically, and reduce costly mistakes.
+When you want to build a business with strong competitive edge, but don’t have the right knowledge and affordable tools, our affordable business intelligence solution is powered by proprietary quant systems to help you reduce costly mistakes, strategize prudently, innovate creatively, and fundraise strategically.

-We understand that you value insightful data and intelligent tools.
-Unlike our competitors, our solutions empower you to validate the market at minimal cost, so you can make data-informed decisions to improve and innovate your business.
+We understand you value insightful data, intelligent tools, smart capital, and time.
+Unlike our competitors, our one-stop-shop solution empowers you to make data-informed decisions to improve and innovate your business.

 Empowering founders to innovate.